Share your experience and watch the ABC7 Town Hall: "Back to School: Answers Parents Need to Know" this Thursday

 Thursday, August 6 at 3 p.m. we are hosting an ABC7 Town Hall: "Back to School: Answers Parents Need to Know."

-You can share your experience or submit a question through the form below and then tune in for our town hall on Thursday on ABC7, abc7.com, and our free ABC7 Los Angeles app.
+You can share your experience or submit a question through the form below and then tune in for our town hall on Thursday on ABC7, abc7.com, and our free ABC7 Los Angeles apps.

 Share your experience and watch the ABC7 Town Hall: "Back to School: Answers Parents Need to Know" this Thursday